jeremyfo/opennms-weather/README.md

+## Weather Underground API is no longer free - https://apicommunity.wunderground.com/weatherapi/topics/end-of-service-for-the-weather-underground-api.

+## Please see a new version of this script that uses weather.gov api. https://github.com/jeremyfo/opennms-weather-v2

 # weather.py

 [OpenNMS](http://opennms.org) is the world’s first enterprise grade network management application platform developed under the open source model.
 This python script will display weather data and a radar map on the OpenNMS home page.